drood1/WoD_WoW_Talents/README.md

-# WoD_WoW_Talents
+# WoW_API_Talents
-Program that accesses World of Warcraft's online API to output talents. ***This was written in August 2016 to work with the Warlords of Draenor expansion's talents.
-As such, it is obsolete with Legion's new talent system.
-This is mostly here for posterity.
+C# Program that accesses Blizzard's API to output World of Warcraft talents of a player on a specific server